 Australian Privacy Reforms: A generational change inches closer

-The Privacy and Other Legislation Amendment Bill 2024 lays the groundwork for a generational change in Australian privacy laws, bringing flexible and agile oversight to the fast-moving technology and data landscape.
+The Privacy and Other Legislation Amendment Act 2024 lays the groundwork for a generational change in Australian privacy laws, bringing flexible and agile oversight to the fast-moving technology and data landscape.

 As part of tranche 1, 23 proposals have been adopted (out of an original 116 proposals from 2022's Privacy Act Review Report).
-The most significant reforms are expected in tranche 2, with consultations likely to take place over the coming months.
+The most significant reforms are expected in tranche 2, with consultations likely to take place in 2025.

 Outpacing change means having reliable and provable practices, procedures and systems – the foundational tools to confidently address increased scrutiny, adapt to coming reforms, and get in front of emerging regulatory, social and organisational risks.